Connecting Health and Social Care

 Aims

-The project aims to reduce digital poverty for vulnerable people in need, providing safe, free and accessible connectivity to services including health, social care and education.
+The project aimed to reduce digital poverty for vulnerable people in need, providing safe, free and accessible connectivity to services including health, social care and education: